ApollosProject/apollos-apps/CACHING.md

 The results from this caching layer are all stored in server memory by default, but results can also be stored in `redis` or `memcached` with the right setup.

 This cache source is useful in a few specific scenarios.
 It's nice when you know a specific resource will be fetched multiple times in a short span of time; it's useful to add granular caching to data that isn't cacheable through Fastly / GraphQL It's also useful if you are consuming an API that does return caching related headers.
-However, this isn't a good caching option if you need data cached for a longer length of time, or if you need control over the data in the cache.
+It's also a good caching option if you are already using the request builder, because it's a one line change to introduce caching However, this isn't a good caching option if you need data cached for a longer length of time, or if you need control over the data in the cache.
 For that, explore the next cache option.

 #### How?